teambit/docs/docs/building-with-bit/workspace.md

 bit install lodash
 ```

 Bit uses parse each component's code to find `import` and `require` statements.
 It then finds which module is required (another component or an external pacakge).
-Bit then uses file-name patterns to decide if the file importing the module is a dev-file, according to it - is that module a `dependnecy` or a `devDependency`.
+Bit then uses file-name patterns to decide if the file importing the module is a dev-file, according to it - is that module a `dependecy` or a `devDependency`.

 > If your project has a `package.json` file both the `install` command and Bit's dependency definition process will propagate to it and use its contents.